informalsystems/quint/doc/lang.md

 These operators are supported neither by TLC, nor by Apalache.
 So the chance that you will use them is very low.
-However, for the sake of completeness we introduce their counterparts in TNT:
+However, for the sake of completeness we introduce their counterparts in Quint:

 ```
 existsConst(x => P)